Canadian-Sheep-Federation/CSFIntershipAssessment/README.md

 The front-end of this project is a single-page app that uses React Router to navigate between the two "pages."

 All of the API endpoints are under the `/api/v1/` route, and since this project only really does bookmarking, all of them ended up being under `/api/v1/bookmark`.
-The three required routes are as followes, followed by the other routes I added for convenience:
+The three required routes are as follows, followed by the other routes I added for convenience:
  - POST /api/v1/bookmark - Accepts a JSON payload with keys `remote_id`, `notes`, and `category` and stores it in the database.
  - GET /api/v1/bookmark/single/:id - Returns a single bookmark with the given ID.
 If The user doesn't have any bookmarks with that ID, the server returns an error with a 404 status code.
  - GET /api/v1/bookmark - Returns all of the user's bookmarks.